Torathion/timsort2/.github/CONTRIBUTING.md

-# Contributing to typarr
+# Contributing to timsort2

-Thank you for your interest in contributing to typarr!
+Thank you for your interest in contributing to timsort2!
 We welcome contributions from everyone, whether you're fixing bugs, improving documentation, or adding new features.
 This guide will help you get started.

 ---